opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 .. ocv:function:: BackgroundSubtractorMOG2::BackgroundSubtractorMOG2(int history, float varThreshold, bool bShadowDetection=1)

+	Description??

-    :param history: The length of the history.
+    :param history: Length of the history.

-    :param varThreshold: Threshold on the squared Mahalanobis distance to decide if it is well described by the background model or not.
-Related to Cthr from the paper.
-This does not influence the update of the background.
-A typical value could be 4 sigma and that is varThreshold=4*4=16; Corresponds to Tb in the paper.
+    :param varThreshold: Threshold on the squared Mahalanobis distance to decide whether it is well described by the background model (see Cthr??).
+This parameter does not affect the background update.
+A typical value could be 4 sigma, that is, ``varThreshold=4*4=16;`` (see Tb??).

-    :param bShadowDetection: Do shadow detection (true) or not (false).
+    :param bShadowDetection: Parameter defining whether shadow detection should be enabled (``true`` or ``false``).

-The class has an important public parameter:
+The class??why class?? has an important public parameter:

-    :param nmixtures: The maximum allowed number of mixture comonents.
+    :param nmixtures: Maximum allowed number of mixture comonents.
 Actual number is determined dynamically per pixel.

-Also the class has several less important parameters - things you might change but be carefull:
+There are other less important parameters of the class that you may cautiously change:??check the param desc below.
+I rephrased many of them??

-    :param backgroundRatio: Corresponds to fTB=1-cf from the paper.
-TB - threshold when the component becomes significant enough to be included into the background model.
-It is the TB=1-cf from the paper.
-Default is cf=0.1 => TB=0.9.
-For alpha=0.001 it means that the mode should exist for approximately 105 frames before it is considered foreground.
+    :param backgroundRatio: Threshold defining whether the component is significant enough to be included into the background model ( corresponds to ``TB=1-cf`` from the paper??which paper??). ``cf=0.1 => TB=0.9`` is default.
+For ``alpha=0.001``, it means that the mode should exist for approximately 105 frames before it is considered foreground.

-    :param varThresholdGen: Correspondts to Tg - threshold on the squared Mahalanobis distance to decide when a sample is close to the existing components.
-If it is not close to any a new component will be generated.
-Default is 3 sigma => Tg=3*3=9.
-Smaller Tg leads to more generated components and higher Tg might make lead to small number of components but they can grow too large.
+    :param varThresholdGen: Threshold for the squared Mahalanobis distance that helps decide when a sample is close to the existing components (corresponds to ``Tg``).
+If it is not close to any component, a new component is generated. ``3 sigma => Tg=3*3=9`` is default.
+A smaller ``Tg`` value generates more components.
+A higher ``Tg`` value may result in a small number of components but they can grow too large.

     :param fVarInit: Initial variance for the newly generated components.
-It will will influence the speed of adaptation.
-A good guess should be made.
-A simple way is to estimate the typical standard deviation from the images.
-OpenCV uses here 15 as a reasonable value.
+It affects the speed of adaptation.
+The parameter value is based on your estimate of the typical standard deviation from the images.
+OpenCV uses 15 as a reasonable value.

-    :param fVarMin: Used to further control the variance.
+    :param fVarMin: Parameter used to further control the variance.

-    :param fVarMax: Used to further control the variance.
+    :param fVarMax: Parameter used to further control the variance.

-    :param fCT: Complexity reduction prior.
-This is related to the number of samples needed to accept that a component actually exists.
-Default is CT=0.05 of all the samples.
-By setting CT=0 you get the standard Stauffer&Grimson algorithm (maybe not exact but very similar).
+    :param fCT: Complexity reduction prior??.
+This parameter defines the number of samples needed to accept to prove the component exists. ``CT=0.05`` is a default value for all the samples.
+By setting ``CT=0`` you get an algorithm very similar to the standard Stauffer&Grimson algorithm.

-    :param nShadowDetection: This value is inserted as the shadow detection result.
+    :param nShadowDetection: Shadow detection result.
 Default value is 127.

     :param fTau: Shadow threshold.
-The shadow is detected if the pixel is darker version of the background.
-Tau is a threshold on how much darker the shadow can be.
-Tau= 0.5 means that if pixel is more than 2 times darker then it is not shadow.
-See: Prati,Mikic,Trivedi,Cucchiarra,"Detecting Moving Shadows...",IEEE PAMI,2003.
+The shadow is detected if the pixel is a darker version of the background. ``Tau`` is a threshold defining how much darker the shadow can be. ``Tau= 0.5`` means that if a pixel is more than twice darker then it is not shadow.
+See Prati,Mikic,Trivedi,Cucchiarra, *Detecting Moving Shadows...*, IEEE PAMI,2003.

 .. index:: BackgroundSubtractorMOG2::operator()